Canadian and US Energy Markets: Meshed and Challenged

 • Topics

-In the last 10 years, oil production in North America almost doubled and natural gas production increased by 50%.
-This growth is driven by unconventional oil and gas production, both in the US and in Canada.
-During the same period, total electricity generation remained stable, but the power sector’s energy mix changed significantly: 40% drop in coal, 50% reduction of oil, compensated by an increase of 60% in natural gas, 6% in hydropower and 250% in other renewable sources.
-All these changes in the US and Canadian energy markets have worldwide implications: lower oil and gas prices, boosting economic growth and increasing LNG exports, but making GHG reductions more difficult.
-We will analyze these trends and explore the challenges created by these developments, especially in light of the geopolitical constraints on European oil and gas supply.
+In the last 15 years, oil and gas production in North America almost doubled.
+This growth is driven by unconventional oil and gas production, both in the US and Canada.
+During the same period, total electricity generation remained stable, but the power sector’s energy mix changed significantly: 50% drop in coal and oil generation, compensated by an 80% increase in natural gas and a 400% growth in wind and solar generation.
+All these changes in the US, Canadian and Mexican energy markets have worldwide implications: lower oil and gas prices, boosting economic growth and increasing LNG exports, but making GHG reductions more difficult.
+Carbon pricing is nevertheless covering more sectors than ever, with a growing price.
+This seminar covers these trends in depth and explores the challenges created by these developments, especially in light of the geopolitical constraints on European oil and gas supply.

 • Learning outcome